Before Test Day

 All electronic devices (other than an approved calculator) must be turned off and out of sight (i.e., in a bag or pocket) during the entirety of your session.
 This includes but is not limited to cell phones, smart watches, smart glasses, laptops, tablets, etc.

 The bathroom may only be used before, after, and between exams.
 If you must use the bathroom during an exam, you must turn in your exam for grading or your exam will be disqualified.
 Re-testing in this instance will follow the same rules as the retesting policy below.

 Failure to comply with any of these rules will result in termination of your exam without further action.

 Testing for new candidates ends at the time listed on the schedule.
 If, however, you complete and pass exam prior to the end time you may take the subsequent exam at the same session.
 For example, if you complete and pass the Technician exam prior to the end time, you may take General even if the end time has passed.
 Additionally, if you complete and pass the Technician and General prior to the end time (or just the General if you’re upgrading), you may take the Amateur Extra exam.

 If you fail an exam within 3 points (minimum score of 23/35 for Technician and General and 34/50 for Amateur Extra) you may retest if your exam was completed prior to the end time and if extra materials are available.

 Lastly, there is a hard cutoff at 1 hour past the end time, or as otherwise listed on the schedule.
 You must be complete with your exam at that time.
 This should give you a minimum of 1 hour to take/finish an exam once the listed end time is reached.

-Note that exams may be taken out of order, however the Atlanta VE Team does not recommend this as you will not be granted a license or upgrade until all lower exams are completed.
+Note that while exams may be taken out of order, the Atlanta VE Team does not recommend this as you will not be granted a license or upgrade until all lower exams are completed.

 The Atlanta VE Team reserves the right to refuse service to anyone for any reason to the extent allowed by law, regulation, and/or VEC rules.